survivejs/webpack-book/manuscript/packages/02_authoring.md

 * v0.5.0-rc2
 * v0.5.0

-The initial alpha release will allow the users to try out the upcoming functionality and provide feedback.
+The initial alpha release allows the users to try out the upcoming functionality and provide feedback.
 The beta releases can be considered more stable.

 The release candidates (RC) are close to an actual release and won't introduce any new functionality.
 They are all about refining the release till it's suitable for general consumption.